 Adding a public key

-An SSH public key is required to SSH to servers and environments of sites.
-You can also use your public key to access your servers using SFTP or rsync, or to access your Git repository.
+An SSH public key is required to connect to Acquia Cloud environments using SSH.
+You can also use your public key to access your Acquia Cloud environments using SFTP or rsync, or to access your Git repository.

-Adding an SSH key to your Acquia account
+Adding an SSH key to your Acquia profile

-You can add a public key to your Acquia account.
-If you have the proper role and permission as a member of a team, you can then use your public key to SSH to servers and environments of sites your team is assigned to.
-You can also use your public key to access your servers using SFTP or rsync, or to access your Git repository.
+You can add a public key to your Acquia profile.
+If you have the proper role and permission as a member of a team, you can then use your public key to SSH to environments of websites that your team is assigned to.
+You can also use your public key to access your environments using SFTP or rsync, or to access your Git repository.

-After you have added your SSH public key to your account, you can use it to access an Acquia Cloud server or environment, if:
+After you have added your SSH public key to your profile, you can use it to access an Acquia Cloud environment, if:

-- You are a member of a team that is assigned to the server's site, and you have a role that includes the appropriate SSH permissions, or
+- You are a member of a team that is assigned to the server's website, and you have a role that includes the appropriate SSH permissions, or

-- You are either be a primary or technical contact for the site.
+- You are either be a primary or technical contact for the website.

 Acquia provides the following permissions related to SSH keys: